 4. Smart Cookie Rabbit & Pumpkin Training Treats

-- Tender, bite-sized pieces for all breeds and sizes
+- Tender, bite-sized pieces are ideal for training and all breed sizes

 - Suitable for all life stages